!The ultimate guide to traveling to Cancun Mexico!

 Where is Cancun Located?

-Cancun is located on the north tip of the Mexican Caribbean Coast in the Mexican State of Quintana Roo, which is one of the three states that altogether make the Yucatan Peninsula region.
+Cancun is located on the north tip of the Mexican Caribbean Coast in the state of Quintana Roo, one of the three states that make up the Yucatan Peninsula region.

-It borders Yucatan state on the northwest side, the state of Campeche on the southwest side, and with Belize on the southern side.
+It borders Yucatan state on the northwest side, Campeche state on the southwest side, and Belize on the southern side.

 Distances to the main destinations in the Yucatan Peninsula